MirisWisdom/HCE/hce/legacy/atarashii/master/README.md

 - secure loading of the HCE executable, by verifying the provided executable and loading it if it passes the validation checks;
 - detection of a legally installed HCE executable on the filesystem -- a feature also used by the loader as a fallback mechanism;
-- determining the currently used HCE profile, thereby allowing automatic integration with the HCE profile instead.
+- determining the currently used HCE profile, thereby allowing automatic integration with the HCE profile instead;
+- installation and configuration of the OpenSauce mod, with a balance between safety and flexibility.

 ## Interfaces